His genitive: Origins and history

-In Old English, the genitive case was marked most often by an "-es" ending for masculine and neuter nouns, although it was marked with other suffixes or by umlaut with many nouns.
+In Old English, the genitive case was marked most often by an "-es" ending for masculine and neuter nouns, but it was marked with other suffixes or by umlaut with many nouns.
 There are no unassailable examples of the "his" genitive in Anglo-Saxon.
 Although a small number of examples were produced by earlier scholars to show that the "his" genitive can be traced back to Old English, Allen examines every putative example of the "his" genitive that has been presented from Old English and finds them all to be subject to other possible analyses.
 The first clear examples of the "his" genitive do not appear until c.
-1250, when the -s ending had extended to all noun classes and NP-internal agreement had disappeared, making the -s ending the sole marker of genitive case.
+1250, when the "-s" ending had extended to all noun classes and NP-internal agreement had disappeared, making the "-s" ending the sole marker of genitive case.

 The history of the "his" genitives in English is extensively covered in Allen (2008).
 There were two periods of "his" genitives.
-In the earliest period, only "his" (or some h-less form such as ys, is, or us) is found, even when the possessor was feminine, as in Margere ys dowghter ys past to Godd 'Margery's daughter has passed to God' (Cely letter from 1482) or plural, as in ...not borrowed of other men his lippes 'not borrowed from other men's lips' (Roger Asham, b.
+In the earliest period, only "his" (or some "h"-less form such as "ys", "is" or "us") is found, even if the possessor was feminine, as in Margere ys dowghter ys past to Godd 'Margery's daughter has passed to God' (Cely letter from 1482) or plural, as in not borrowed of other men his lippes 'not borrowed from other men's lips' (Roger Asham, b.
 1515).
-In 1546, however, we find Elizabeth Holland her howse 'Elizabeth Holland's house', and after this, the pronoun always agrees with a feminine or plural head.
+In 1546, however, Elizabeth Holland her howse 'Elizabeth Holland's house' is found, and afterward, the pronoun always agrees with a feminine or plural head.
 However, most examples involve singular masculine possessors and are therefore not diagnostic for agreement or the lack of it.
 Most examples in fact involve men's names.